fayadabbasi/NBA_Four_Factors/README.md

 I first scraped data by team for the 2017-2018 season from www.basketball-reference.com.
 I used pickle to create a series of unique identifiers for each game box score URL.
 I then set up a script to run a .py file with three functions.

 1. The first function scraped the specified page and got team box score data.
 This includes all the box score data for each player and team summaries.
 Note that I had to create two lists, one for team statistics and a separate one for the player or team name, and then combine them.
 My output was a pandas dataframe.
-Below is a sample of the code from the first function.

 2. The second function scraped a different part of the page with a summary box score.
 This included the teams that played, the location the game was played and time, and the final score.
 The output was a pandas dataframe.